-Ex: I will complete the general ledger and Mary will check for it before she goes to Jakarta.
+Ex: I will run this tractor tomorrow and Mary will see it before the seeds will be planted.

 Find the difficult words in the text below and write down the meanings from the dictionary.
 Then, classify each sentence in the following text based on 4 sentence structures.